-10% of your gross disability payment to a maximum benefit of \$1,000 per month.
+10% of your gross disability payment to a maximum benefit of \$250 per week.

-In addition, we will make monthly payments to you for 3 months following the date your disability ends if we determine you are no longer disabled while:
+In addition, we will make weekly payments to you for 3 weeks following the date your disability ends if we determine you are no longer disabled while:

-- you are participating in the Rehabilitation and Return to Work Assistance program; and - you are not able to find employment.
+- you are participating in the Rehabilitation and Return to Work Assistance program; and you are not able to find employment.